collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 * Nginx web server transform module

-XDV theming can be used together with Plone where enhanced support is provided by `collective.xdv package <http://pypi.python.org/pypi/collective.xdv>`_.
+XDV theming can be used together with Plone, where enhanced support is provided by the `collective.xdv package <http://pypi.python.org/pypi/collective.xdv>`_.
-Technically, collective.xdv adds Plone settings panel and does XSL transformation in Zope's post-publication hook using lxml library.
+Technically, collective.xdv adds a Plone settings panel and does the XSL transformation in Zope's post-publication hook using lxml library.

-XDV can be used standalone with `XDV package <http://pypi.python.org/pypi/xdv/0.3a2>`_ to theme any web site, let it be Wordpress, Joomla, Drupal or custom in-house PHP solution from year 2000.
+XDV can be used standalone with the `XDV package <http://pypi.python.org/pypi/xdv/0.3a2>`_ to theme any web site, let it be Wordpress, Joomla, Drupal or a custom in-house PHP solution from year 2000.

-XDV is based on `Deliverance specification <http://deliverance.openplans.org/>`_ The difference between XDV and Deliverance reference implementation is that XDV internally compiles themes to XSL templates, when Deliverance relies on processing HTML in Python.
-Currently XDV approach seems to be working better, as we had many problems trying to apply Deliverance for Wordpress site (redirects didn't work, HTTP posts didn't work, etc.).
+XDV is based on the `Deliverance specification <http://deliverance.openplans.org/>`_ The difference between XDV and the Deliverance reference implementation is that XDV internally compiles themes to XSL templates, whereas Deliverance relies on processing HTML in Python.
+Currently the XDV approach seems to be working better, as we had many problems trying to apply Deliverance for Wordpress sites (redirects didn't work, HTTP posts didn't work, etc.).

 Theming editing interface (backend)
 =====================================

-Editing interface, backend, or admin site, however you wish to call it, can be themed with collective.xdv.
-However, it does not need to be and edit interface can fallback to the default Plone theme.
+The editing interface, backend, or admin site, however you wish to call it, can be themed with collective.xdv.
+However, it does not need to be and the edit interface can fallback to the default Plone theme.

-There are several reasons for this
+There are several reasons for this:

-* Plone editing interface is powerful and has very high usability, which means that it is internally quite complex (makes complex things to pose itself as a simple to the end user)
+* The Plone editing interface is powerful and has very high usability, which means that it is internally quite complex (it takes complex things to seem simple to the end user).

 * The public theme you are building would not fit to the editing interface very well.
 E.g. no space for portlets.